Pop Culture Madness!

 The staple remover wasn't invented until 1932, 66 years after the stapler was invented.

-The cost of tuition for 1 year at Yale was $1,056 for one year.
+The tuition for one year at Yale was $1,056.

 RIP, Scandals, Sad and Odd News